Indezine Logo

 OS: Microsoft Windows XP and higher

-Follow these steps to hide and unhide your slides in PowerPoint 2010:
+Follow these steps to hide and unhide your slides in PowerPoint 2010 for Windows:

 1. Open your presentation that contains slides you want to hide.
 To make the hiding process easier, view the slides in Slide Sorter view, as shown in Figure 1, below.